Reported by Susie Ziegler

 Never fear small needle plate, drop-in bobbin, sewing machine owners.
 There is a solution for you!
 Find some post-its and stick a short stack of them where you need it to get the perfect seam allowance you desire:

-Okay, but we are testing out the Dritz Magnetic Seam Guide.
-My daughter got frustrated with the post-its when I did this with her.
+Okay, that was a nice detour, but we are testing out the Dritz Magnetic Seam Guide.
+My daughter got frustrated with the post-its when I did that with her.
 She reports that the Magnetic Seam Guide really helps her to keep her fabric lined up.
 The needle plate on her machine has a lot of lines and grooves and it is very confusing for her.
 I noticed that at first, the Magnetic Seam Guide slid around under her clumsy fingers (she was only 8 when we first used this tool).
 Now that her fingers know better what to do, it works much better for her.

 You do not need to be 8 years old to find accurate seams to be intimidating!
 The Dritz Magnetic Seam Guide really does help.
 You can also use this handy tool for making pleats.
 I’ll consider that on some other project.